 CNSC staff provide reviews as an optional service, when requested by a future licence applicant.
-This service does not certify a concept design, does not involve issuing a licence under the Nuclear Safety and Control Act (NSCA) and is not required as part of the licensing process for the deep geological repository.
-The conclusions of any design reviews do not bind or otherwise influence the decisions made by the Commission.
+This service does not certify a concept design, does not involve issuing a licence under the Nuclear Safety and Control Act and is not required as part of the licensing process for a deep geological repository.
+The conclusions of any design reviews do not bind or otherwise influence Commission decisions.

 Read the summary of CNSC pre-licensing reviews

 - Conceptual Design and Post-Closure Safety Assessment for a Deep Geological Repository for Used Nuclear Fuel (PDF)

 - Assessment of NWMO Procurement Processes and Activities for Site Characterization Step 3, Phase 2 (PDF)

 - Assessment of the NWMO Mark II Used Fuel Container (PDF)